diffusedlabs/diffusedlabs/README.md

 ### Diffused Dex – Orderbook Limit Order System

-[Diffused Dex](https://diffuseddex.com/) is not a traditional decentralized exchange.
+<a href="https://diffuseddex.com/" target="_blank" rel="noopener noreferrer">Diffused Dex</a> is not a traditional decentralized exchange.
 Instead, it is an advanced orderbook system built on top of existing DEXes, offering users the ability to place limit orders on the Hedera network.
 When the market price reaches the specified level, your order is executed automatically.
 This innovative solution allows traders to manage their trades with precision while leveraging liquidity from multiple sources.

 ### Launchpad

-Our [Launchpad](https://launchpad.diffusedlabs.com/) ecosystem empowers blockchain projects with a range of tools and resources for seamless token creation, presales, fair launches, private sales, liquidity locking, airdrops, and more.
+Our <a href="https://launchpad.diffusedlabs.com/" target="_blank" rel="noopener noreferrer">Launchpad</a> ecosystem empowers blockchain projects with a range of tools and resources for seamless token creation, presales, fair launches, private sales, liquidity locking, airdrops, and more.
 By connecting innovators with early-stage capital and community support, we enable transformative ideas to flourish and accelerate the growth of the decentralized ecosystem.

 ## Why Choose Diffused Labs?